melanchall/drywetmidi/Docs/articles/playback/Overview.md

 ## Non-blocking playback

-Is you call [Start](xref:Melanchall.DryWetMidi.Multimedia.Playback.Start) method of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback), execution of the calling thread will continue immediately after the method is called.
-To stop playback use [Stop](xref:Melanchall.DryWetMidi.Multimedia.Playback.Stop) method.
+If you call the [Start](xref:Melanchall.DryWetMidi.Multimedia.Playback.Start) method of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback), execution of the calling thread will continue immediately after the method is called.
+To stop playback use the [Stop](xref:Melanchall.DryWetMidi.Multimedia.Playback.Stop) method.
 Note that there is no any pausing method since it's useless. `Stop` leaves playback at the point where the method was called.
-To move to the start of the playback use [MoveToStart](xref:Melanchall.DryWetMidi.Multimedia.Playback.MoveToStart) method.
+To move to the start of the playback use the [MoveToStart](xref:Melanchall.DryWetMidi.Multimedia.Playback.MoveToStart) method.

 > [!IMPORTANT]
 > You should be very careful with this approach and `using` block.
 Example below shows the case where part of MIDI data **will not be played** because of playback is disposed before the last MIDI event will be played: